explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/neopixels/signals.md

 redfx,amberfx,greenfx = colour values

 The fx values above can be created by the NeoRGB macro so a bright red would be ``NeoRGB(255,0,0)``  bright green ``NeoRGB(0,255,0)`` and amber something like ``NeoRGB(255,100,0)``.
-NeoRGB creates a single int32_t value so it can be used in several ways as convenient (but can't ve used in an ALIAS command).
+NeoRGB creates a single int32_t value so it can be used in several ways as convenient (but can't be used in an ALIAS command).

 ```cpp
 // create 1-lamp signal with NeoRGB colours